 - 01392 690500 (sales only)

-By the end of 2018 we hope to have at least four test types and 17 question types, but shortly after launch in early September 2018 we only have two test types.
+By the end of 2018 we hope to have at least four test types and 17 question types, but at the time of writing (12th November 2018) we have three test types.

-Test type 3 - extended discussion questions based on audio, video or Youtube video is expected by the end of October 2018.
-The fourth type, similar to the standard non-random tests you see everywhere in Focus on Sound should be available by December.
+The fourth type, similar to the standard non-random tests you see everywhere in Focus on Sound should be available by December or early next year.

-Here are the two types available now (8th October 2018)
+Here are the three types available now (12th November 2018)

 Test type 1 - random identification